 In fact, kindness has a twin called empathy.
 These twin powers generate peace, concern, and listening at a deeper level.
 When a person empathizes with you, it’s because they listen to understand instead of respond.
 When a person comes from a place of kindness, it’s never about them.
 It’s totally about you.

 In my opinion, kindness is gender neutral.
 It’s not something that women have over men or men over women.
 Kindness is a daily choice that a person makes when they wake up in the morning.
 Kindness is that little voice in one’s head that says before I react or respond, let me listen at a really deep level.

 Kindness is bigger than hugging it out.
 Kindness is being intentional about how you listen when you listen.
 Kindness is showing value to another human being because they matter.
 Kindness looks for the win-win-win.
 We win, the customer wins, and you win.
 Kindness and empathy is not taught in school.
 It’s a quality that is learned by observation and experience.
 When someone is kind, it leaves an imprint on the canvas of your heart.
 For example, if you go to a restaurant and servers go out of their way to provide you with memorable experiences, this is kindness at the most granular level.
 Kindness doesn’t need to shout from the rooftop.
 It is quiet.
 Consistent.
 Easy.

 I experienced kindness in Rancho Santa Fe from Jan and her friends who are now my friends.
 I am a better man as a result of this experience.
 Now, I want to extend the kindness to someone else.

 Today, I invite you to think about how you can extend kindness to someone else with no strings attached.
 Go beyond what you would normally do and really begin to think about how you can add something extra special to an experience.
 Don’t do it because you have to.
-Do it because you really want to at the core of you being.
+Do it because you really want to at the core of your being.
 That’s where it really makes a tremendous difference.
-You just don’t know what it will do for the person who is on the receiving end of kindness.
+You just don’t know what it will do for the person who is on the receiving end of your kindness.